hmisra/DRL-Navigation/README.md

 4. `Report.ipynb` contains description of the solution and hyperparameters etc.
 5. `unity-environment.log` is the log file that is created during the training loop.
 6. `checkpoint.pth` contains the weights of the Pytorch model once the environment is successfully solved.
+7. `banana.app.zip` contains the unity environment file.
+8. `python\` directory contains all the dependencies.